 The key features of eSIM IoT

-eSIM IoT builds upon the successes of the two previous standards and enriches it with a new key improvement:
+eSIM IoT builds upon the successes of the two previous standards and removes the limitations of the previous standards for IoT with a new key improvement:

 - Remotely provision and manage SIM profiles in bulk.

-This is key for IoT that are deployed in fleets across locations with varying connectivity needs.
-What eSIM IoT aims to address is to simplify the eSIM solution and make connectivity more cost-effective for different IoT use cases.
-Whether that will actually happen is yet to be determined.
+This is key for IoT that are deployed in fleets across locations with varying connectivity needs. eSIM IoT simplifies the eSIM solution and makes connectivity more cost-effective for different IoT use cases.
+SGP.32 was developed to deliver on the promise of insurance and flexibility in IoT connectivity.

-- Utilizes a light profile template for optimized profile downloads
+- A light profile template for optimized profile downloads

 - End-user intent is moved from the device to cloud/server